compsigh/framework/06 Finance.md

 We have a compsigh pool under the CS Department's operating funds.
 People can donate to the University with a memo of "Computer Science Department: compsigh".
 Once those funds clear, they become available for our use.

-Jocelyn maintains a spreadsheet of incoming donations%% TODO: include link %%, where we track each one and how soon we can expect them to be available for use.
-The President, the CS Department chair, and Jocelyn should all have access.
+Ella maintains a spreadsheet of incoming donations, where we track each one and how soon we can expect them to be available for use.
+The president, the CS department chair, and Ella should all have access.

 When a donation comes in, it usually takes a couple weeks before we know about it.
-At the start of each semester, it's good to ask Jocelyn to reach out to Development and earmark any compsigh donation and notify us.
+At the start of each semester, it's good to ask Ella to reach out to Development and earmark any compsigh donation and notify us.

-At the end of every month, we send Jocelyn a compiled report of expenses we'd like to be reimbursed for from our fund's resources.
+At the end of every month, we send Ella a compiled report of expenses we'd like to be reimbursed for from our fund's resources.

 The process for spending money and getting reimbursed works like this:

 1. We spend our personal money on expenses for the club e.g. food
     - We do have a Plan B for urgent situations where can't spend our own money.
-Use judiciously and reach out to Jocelyn for details when a situation arises.
+Use judiciously and reach out to Ella for details when a situation arises.
-2. At the end of every month, the President fills out the [Expense Report for Non-Employees](Expense%20Report%20for%20Non-Employees.pdf):
+2. At the end of every month, the president fills out the [Expense Report for Non-Employees](Expense%20Report%20for%20Non-Employees.pdf):
     - `Payee Name (Last/First) Please Print`: e.g. `Pham/Jet`
     - `Phone`: e.g. `<Jet's phone number>`
     - `Mailing Address`: Harney 402, 2130 Fulton Street, San Francisco, CA 94117
-    - `USF Contact Person`: Jocelyn Lambert, jqlambert@usfca.edu
+    - `USF Contact Person`: Ella Cartnal, ercartnal@usfca.edu
     - `Contact Phone`: (415) 422-5983
     - For each line item, include `Date`, `Expense item(s)`, and `Amount`; leave the other fields empty
         - If there are more expenses than the line items allow, fill out a second form